Penistone Street Views

 • Windermere Rd., Grasmere Cl.

-Given the rampant house building programme for Penistone, I can offer inspiration for new road names, based on such as Vicars (Turnbull), Schools (Andrews, Punt, Simms), Benefactors (Carnegie), Industrialists (Brown, Gittus, Winterbottom, Wood), local features; (Arches, Windmills, Iron Bridge, Hartcliff View).
-How about local websites (Briggs, Mitchell, Lavender, Hughes) - just joking.
+I can offer inspiration for new road names based on notable local names, such as: Vicars (Turnbull), Schoolteachers (Andrews, Punt, Simms), Benefactors (Carnegie), Companies (Brown, Durrans, Gittus, Hoyland, Winterbottom), local features; (Arches, Windmills, Iron Bridge, Hartcliff View, Weathervane).
+Of course, we might now include, er, Penistone websites (Briggs, Gibbins, Hillman, Lavender, Mitchell).